IKE Platform

 ws:push — git push across the workspace

 Push with a VCS-bridge catch-up preamble.
-When run from a workspace root, iterates all subproject repositories in topological order and pushes each.
+When run from a workspace root, iterates every member of the working set in topological order and pushes each.
 When run from a single repository, operates on the current directory only.

 mvn ws:push